YanyZeng/ZIPPCAlnm/README.md

 ZIPPCAlnm(X, V = NULL, rank = FALSE, parallel = TRUE)
 ```
 * X: count matrix of observations.
-* V: vector of sample covariate.
+* V: vector of the sample covariate.
 * rank: FALSE, "BIC" or "CV".
 Indicating whether the rank or number of factors, is chosen from 1 to 5.
 Options are "BIC" (Bayesian information criterion), and "CV" (Cross-validation).
 BIC is recommended.
 Defaults to FALSE.
 * parallel: logical, if TRUE, use parallel toolbox to accelerate.